This post was reviewed and updated on August 7, 2020

 Once you understand the differences between a line of credit and loan, it’s easier to identify which type of financing fits your circumstances.

-Neither is best in every situation, but generally, loans are best when you quickly need a lot of money and want a predictable repayment period.
+Neither is best in every situation, but generally, the best small business loans give you a large lump sum of money and a predictable repayment period.
 A line of credit can help when you want the option to borrow money and can manage a more volatile repayment process.